beakerbrowser/beaker-browser.gitbook.io/advanced/forking-hyperdrives.md

 ## Creating Forks

-To fork hyperdrive, click the blue address button on the left of the URL bar.
+To fork a hyperdrive, click the blue address button on the left of the URL bar.
 Then click "Tools" and then "Fork Drive."

 ![](../.gitbook/assets/fork-drive.png)